 Our Community Health Program offers volunteers an opportunity to see the context from which our patients come and to better understand the barriers to care.
 We work to provide health promotion and disease prevention to the community in two ways: through the Promotora Program, and Community Health Outreach.

 Clinica Esperanza is adjacent to a “colonia” of 3,800 inhabitants who are literally squatters on once vacant land.
 A large percentage of these people are recent immigrants from the mainland of Honduras.
 Most come for work in the construction and tourism industry.
 Few have any education beyond the sixth grade.
 Many have left their extended family to seek jobs that pay $300 a month.

 Half of the population of the colonia is under age 25.
-The fertility rate is high, family planning and adolescent health education is an urgent need.
-Many young mothers fail to get appropriate pre-natal care.
-Childhood malnutrition rates in this area is consistent with the WHO’s profile of malnutrition in Honduras.
+The fertility rate is high, in part because family planning and adolescent health education are an urgent need.
+Many young mothers fail to get appropriate prenatal care.
+Childhood malnutrition rates in this area are consistent with the WHO’s profile of malnutrition in Honduras.
 Formula is very expensive and we find infants being fed with powdered milk often mixed with water of questionable quality and sometimes with Sprite or Coca-Cola.

 The Promotora Program